 The two plans both draw upon ideas from 2011 talks between President Obama and House Speaker John Boehner, including a secret plan by top Obama aide Rob Nabors that was made public by author and Washington Post writer Bob Woodward.

-Here are the highlights of all three approaches:
+Some highlights of all three approaches:

 Obama: Increase taxes by $1.6 trillion over 10 years, raised by permitting tax rates on individual income exceeding $200,000 and family income over $250,000 to return to Clinton-era levels of 36 and 39.6 percent, up from 33 and 35 percent now.
 Increase taxes on dividend income and reduce the value of deductions and exemptions for those earning above $200,000 and 250,000.
 Renew the 2 percentage point payroll tax holiday or a similar tax cut for workers.
 Return taxes on large estates to 2009 levels.
 Permits tax reform to replace the existing code so long as it maintains the $1.6 trillion tax hike.

 House GOP: Increase taxes by $800 billion over 10 years, raised through a comprehensive overhaul of the tax code that would curb various unspecified tax breaks while lowering tax rates overall.
 Extend all expiring Bush-era tax cuts on income, investments, married couples and families with children.
 Maintains the estate tax at current, more generous levels exempting estates up to $5.1 million from tax and sets a top rate of 35 percent.
 Permits payroll tax cut to expire.

 Obama 2011: Raise taxes by $1.2 trillion over 10 years through overhauling the tax code along similar lines advocated by House Republicans, including lowering each tax rate by reducing tax breaks and deductions.